Hi Power vs 1911. Which John Browning Pistol Is Better?

 The Hi-Power is or was the duty handgun for the military and police forces of nearly 70 countries worldwide, including Canada, the United Kingdom, Australia and many more.
 Civilian shooters have enjoyed carrying and shooting them as well.
 The BHP is reliable, accurate, and has outstanding ergonomics.

-The Hi-Power retains a lot of 1911 DNA, with a hammer-fired single-action operation (actually Saive's idea; Browning started with a striker-fired design) and a frame-mounted manual safety that only engages when the hammer is cocked.
+The Hi-Power retains a lot of 1911 DNA, with a hammer-fired single-action operation (actually Saive's idea; Browning started with a striker-fired design) and a frame-mounted that only engages when the hammer is cocked.
 Thus, it's best carried cocked and locked.
 There is also a magazine disconnect safety.
 It also features a hinged trigger rather than the straight-travel trigger of the 1911.
 The barrel also deviates from the 1911, as it uses a falling-block design rather than a tilting link barrel.

 The Hi-Power is a dyed-in-the-wool service pistol, with a 4.625-inch barrel, standing 5.02 inches tall, 7.75 inches long and 1.4 inches wide at the controls.
 However, the slide is 0.9 inches wide, making it one of the easier full-size, high-capacity pistols to carry in an IWB holster.
 It carries 13+1 of 9mm, and weighs in around 32 ounces unloaded.